 Contaminated land: get a risk assessment fast

 Contaminated land poses significant environmental, human health, and ecological risks.
-The presence of hazardous substances in soil and groundwater can result from industrial activities, waste disposal, or accidental spills.
-Managing these risks is crucial to ensure public safety and to enable the redevelopment of brownfield land.
-In the UK, land contamination risk is governed by strict regulatory frameworks to protect people and the wider environment while facilitating sustainable use of land.
+The presence of hazardous substances in soil and controlled waters can result from industrial activities, waste disposal, or accidental spills.
+Managing these risks is crucial to ensure public safety and enable the redevelopment of brownfield land.

 Why land contamination poses risks